Cognigy/Documentation/docs/ai/installation/prerequisites.md

 Cognigy products are packaged with the [Helm](https://helm.sh/) package manager for Kubernetes.
 Get familiar with basic Helm operations before proceeding with installation.

 !!! warning "Kustomize deprecation"
-    [Kustomize](https://kustomize.io/) scripts for Cognigy.AI installation are **deprecated**.
-We strongly recommend to use Helm Charts for all new installations.
-You can still download the depecated installation documentation for kustomize [here](https://docs.cognigy.com/downloads/cognigy-4-x.zip).
-We will stop updating our **kustomize files end this year (31st December 2022)**.
+    Support for [Kustomize](https://kustomize.io/) scripts for Cognigy.AI installation ended as of December 31, 2022.

 !!! warning "Helm versions"
     For Helm versions compatible with Cognigy.AI refer to [Cognigy.AI Helm Chart](https://github.com/Cognigy/cognigy-ai-helm-chart).

 ### Cognigy License
 Cognigy.AI product requires a license key which you will receive once a license agreement is signed.
 The key is necessary to install the product.